NimrodShefi/Anti-Google-Data-Collection-Coursework-University-Year-3/README.md

 # About the app

-This app provides users with incresed privacy by reducing teh effectiveness of Google's targeted ads.
+This app provides users with incresed privacy by reducing the effectiveness of Google's targeted ads.

 ## Using the app
 ---